arduino/help-center-content/content/Arduino Cloud/Web Editor/Use-Arduino-Create-Agent-with-Brave-Browser.md

 ---
-title: "Use Arduino Create Agent with Brave Browser"
+title: "Use Arduino Cloud with Brave Browser"
 ---

-When using the Arduino Web Editor or the Arduino IoT Cloud with the Brave Browser, one of the following messages might be prompted (even when the latest version of the [Arduino Create Agent is installed and running](https://support.arduino.cc/hc/en-us/articles/4980687506844-Check-if-the-Arduino-Create-Agent-is-installed-and-running)):

-* `"Arduino Create Agent not found"`
-* `"To upload a sketch via USB port, make sure the Agent is installed and running on this computer"`

-To avoid these, it is necessary to create a custom filter that allows communication between Brave Browser and the Arduino Create Agent.
+To use [Brave Browser](https://brave.com/) with Arduino Cloud it is necessary to create a custom filter that allows communication between Brave Browser and the [Arduino Create Agent](https://create.arduino.cc/getting-started/plugin/welcome)
 ---

 ## Create a custom filter